 We will work with you to create empirical legal data that can be used in evaluation studies or in practice.

-- Visit LawAtlas.org to see examples of our collaborative work, like the Promoting Health and Cost Control in States Initiative produced with the Trust for America's Health, the Local Inclusionary Zoning Laws produced with the Cook County Department of Health through our Local Cities project, our State Preemption Laws data produced with support from the National League of Cities, or our Abortion Law Project, which is a collaboration with major reprodutive health organizations.
+- Visit LawAtlas.org to to download and explore legal data existing using our interactive visualizations on more than 120 public health law topics.
+See examples of our collaborative work, like the Promoting Health and Cost Control in States Initiative produced with the Trust for America's Health, the Local Inclusionary Zoning Laws produced with the Cook County Department of Health through our Local Cities project, our State Preemption Laws data produced with support from the National League of Cities, or our Abortion Law Project, which is a collaboration with major reproductive health organizations.

-- Visit PDAPS.org to see a project funded by the National Institute on Drug Abuse to track key state laws related to prescription drug abuse.
+- Visit PDAPS.org to see more than 20 datasets specific to state laws related to prescription drug abuse.

-The Center’s robust policy surveillance methods training program can be applied to any topic or level of policy to build empirical legal data.
+- Explore our policy surveillance training modules, sign up for a live webinar, or register to attend our annual Policy Surveillance Institute.
+The Center's policy surveillance methods training program can be applied to any topic or level of policy to build empirical legal data.
 Our team will walk you through the steps of the process to get you started as you create policy surveillance data on your own.